mikamautnerrohde/researchproject/Research Project Manual.md

 One of the assessors will be designated examiner, and will hold ultimate responsibility for the final grade.
 This examiner needs to be a UvA employee with a doctoral degree.

 Table 1 summarizes the requirements and responsibilities of the different roles.
 Please note that the assessor tasks depend on whether the assessor is internal or external to the lab where the project is taking place.
-The tasks are described in more detail in the sections [Detailed tasks per role](#detailed-tasks-per-role).
+The tasks are described in more detail in the section [Detailed tasks per role](#detailed-tasks-per-role).

-Role| Requirements| Responsibilities
+**Table 1 - Roles, requirements and responsibilities** Role| Requirements| Responsibilities
 ----- | ----- | ---------
 Daily supervisor|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Helps with learning techniques, understanding relevant concepts.<li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>